 This information seriously begs the question: shouldn’t doctors also rule out other foods known to cause villous atrophy before making a definitive diagnosis of celiac disease?

 Many gluten free food manufacturers use soy flour and other soy byproducts to produce foods for the gluten free market.
+So is soy gluten free and OK to consume on a gluten free diet?
 If a patient is diagnosed with celiac disease and not told about the possibility of soy as a cause, they could be using these products and perpetuating their illness.

-If you have not responded to the gluten free diet, you may want to look into the possibility that other food allergens are also playing a role in your disease process.
-If your doctor won’t help you – go here – www.TownCenterWellness.com
+If you have not responded to the gluten free diet, you may want to look into the possibility that soy or other food allergens are also playing a role in your disease process.
+If your doctor refuses to help you, consider following the scientifically proven diet plan provided in No Grain No Pain.

 Always looking out for you,